neptunian/react-photo-gallery/docs/README.md

 Inspired by [this blog article](http://blog.vjeux.com/2014/image/google-plus-layout-find-best-breaks.html) and this [Google Photos blog article](https://medium.com/google-design/google-photos-45b714dfbed1) (under 2.
 Justified Gallery).

 ### Column Layout
-Goes through each column looking for the best place to insert the next photo, by finding the shortest column.
+Goes through each column looking for the best place to insert the next photo by finding the shortest column.
 Not recommended for panorama aspect ratios.